tigerkey10/DGP-PGTN/README.md

 #### Data sample `/data` directory.
-The file format of the input gene and disease heterogeneous networks is “.pickle”, the data type in the file is a list and the sparse matrices of all association relationships are stored in the list.
+The file format of the input gene and disease heterogeneous networks is “.pickle”.
+The data type in the file is a list and the sparse matrices of all association relationships are stored in the list.

 For examlpe in the gene heterogeneous networks ```edges_g.pkl```:
 ```